hodaakl/GENERALIST/src/readme.md

 # Source code for GENERALIST
 ### Required python packages
-- torch
-- numpy
-- os
+- torch # to run inference , parameters are saved as torch tensors
+- numpy # to load and manipulate data , parameters are saved as numpy arrays
+- os    # to create the output folder if it doesn't exist
-- time
+- time  # to calculate how log the inference takes
-- datetime

 ### Description of the files
 - main.py